Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Shoveling snow seems like a straightforward process but it can be very hard on your back.
 So, anything that can help to lighten the load is a lifesaver.
 The Snow Joe Shovelution Strain-Reducing 18-in Snow Shovel is designed to do exactly that — protect your back.
 What sets this snow shovel apart from traditional options is that it includes a spring-assist handle that helps you to increase your lifting leverage so that you can easily move snow loads, whether it’s wet or dry snow.

 We also like that this model — as is common with snow shovels — features a steel blade which makes it easy to achieve simple tasks like scraping surfaces or even just break up snow so you can easily shovel it out of the way.
 The handle measures a total of 41.3 inches which helps to save your back since you won’t have to bend as much.
-The polypropylene blade is shatter-resistant and measures 18 inches wide.
+The polypropylene blade is shatter-resistant that makes digging through tough soil easy and measures 18 inches wide.
 And the D-grip handles on both the main handle and the spring-assist handle give you a comfortable and solid grip.
 Which is the case of many of the best corded drills.

 We’re sorry, this product is temporarily out of stock